MicrosoftDocs/azure-docs/articles/container-registry/container-registry-diagnostics-audit-logs.md

 ## Additional log destinations

-In addition to streaming the logs to Log Analytics, or as an alternative, a common scenario is to select an Azure Storage account as a log destination.
-To archive logs in Azure Storage, create the account before enabling archiving through the diagnostic settings.
+In addition to sending the logs to Log Analytics, or as an alternative, a common scenario is to select an Azure Storage account as a log destination.
+To archive logs in Azure Storage, create a storage account before enabling archiving through the diagnostic settings.

 You can also stream diagnostic log events to an [Azure Event Hub](../event-hubs/event-hubs-what-is-event-hubs.md).
 Event Hubs can ingest millions of events per second, which you can then transform and store using any real-time analytics provider.

 ## Next steps

-* Learn more about using [Log Analytics](../azure-monitor/log-query/get-started-portal.md) and creating [log queries](../azure-monitor/log-query/get-started-queries.md)
+* Learn more about using [Log Analytics](../azure-monitor/log-query/get-started-portal.md) and creating [log queries](../azure-monitor/log-query/get-started-queries.md).
 * See [Overview of Azure platform logs](../azure-monitor/platform/platform-logs-overview.md) to learn about platform logs that are available at different layers of Azure.

 <!-- LINKS - External -->